 During Selwyn's reaccreditation review through Cognia in 2019, I acted as the school's lead administrator through the process.
 I wrote the curriculum guide for and helped to launch a Fine Arts Academy at Selwyn, which began with one student and has grown to include one out of every four students in Selwyn's Upper School.
 I am Selwyn's Advanced Placement Coordinator, and, additionally, I teach Upper School World Literature (English II), Middle School Social & Emotional Learning, and have coached Lower- and Middle School coeducational basketball.
 Previously, I have worked as the Director of Research and Development and Student Ambassador Coordinator at Bishop Dunne Catholic School, a private school in the Roman Catholic Diocese of Dallas, where I worked with admissions and development to increase the school’s brand awareness and annual giving.
 I also worked in development and communications for Texas A&M University-Commerce and in the English department at Midwestern State University.

-On the page, my works have appeared in two books of poetry—A Willow Grows Aslant a Brook (Bowen Press, 2020) and A Birdwatcher’s Guide to the American South (Flutter Press, 2017)—as well as in The Historian, The Hunter's Horn, The Journal of the American Studies Association of Texas, and elsewhere.
-For my professional contributions to education and the arts, Midwestern State University in 2020 named me Distinguished Alumnus of the Prothro-Yeager College of Humanities and Social Sciences.
+On the page, my works have appeared in three books of poetry—A Prairie Song (forthcoming from Bowen Press in 2023), A Willow Grows Aslant a Brook (Bowen Press, 2020) and A Birdwatcher’s Guide to the American South (Flutter Press, 2017)—as well as in The Historian, The Hunter's Horn, The Journal of the American Studies Association of Texas, and elsewhere.
+For my professional contributions to education and the arts, Midwestern State University in 2021 named me Distinguished Alumnus of the Prothro-Yeager College of Humanities and Social Sciences.